MobileFirstLLC/extension-cli/guide/03-xt-build.md

 * * *

 Successful build command always generates an extension in build output directory that can be debugged in the browser.
-The underlying build system uses [gulp](https://github.com/gulpjs/gulp), [babel](https://github.com/babel/gulp-babel) and [webpack](https://github.com/webpack/webpack) to compile scripts (among other plugins).
+The underlying build system uses gulp, babel and webpack to compile scripts (among other plugins).

 ### Dev Build Artifacts

 When specifying`dev` build flag, the build will complete using development settings.
-The output of a successful dev build is an extension source code, in the specified build output directory (`dist/` by default), which can be debugged using a chromium browser.
+Successful dev build generates extension source code in the specified build output directory (`dist/` by default), which can be debugged using a chromium browser.

 ### Prod Build Artifacts

 When specifying `prod` build flag, the build will run a production build.
-Successful production build will generate a extension source code in build output directory (`dist/` by default), which can be debugged in the browser.
-It will also generate a `release.zip` file in the project root strictly based on the files in the `dist` directory.
+Successful production build generates extension source code in build output directory (`dist/` by default), which can be debugged in the browser.
+It also generates a `release.zip` file in the project root.
 This zip file can be uploaded to extension/add-on marketplace such as Chrome Web Store or Firefox add-ons.
-When running a production build, all code files (js, css, HTML, json) will be minified.
+When running a production build, all code files (js, css, HTML, json) will be optimized.

 ## Commands

-Braces `{ }` indicate that the user must choose one — and only one — of the items inside the braces.
+Braces `{ }` indicate that the user must choose one (and only one) of the items inside the braces.

 **Run build with default options**